dmbarbour/wikilon/docs/AboutABC.md

 Even serialization may be specialized, e.g. represent a vector of integers as a compact binary string followed by a few operators to interpret it back into a vector.

 ABCD offers a viable path to performant collections oriented programming.

+## Meta

+Where appropriate, the generic internet media type for ABC should be `application/vnd.org.awelon.abc`.
+File extension might be `.abc`, though I'd like to avoid maintaining files full of ABC code.
+Specific, constrained variants of ABC (e.g. restricting tokens) might use a more specific media type.